FarihaNuha/Portfolio_Nuha/readme.md

 - Design inspiration from modern portfolio trends

-- Support from University of Frontier Technology
+- Support from University of Frontier Technology, Bangladesh

-## 📝 License
+## License
 © 2025 Fariha Tasnim Nuha.
 All rights reserved.